rolbk/rolbk/content/posts/sofa/index.md

 My first thought was

-> "Oh, how convenient for hosting guests."
+> Oh, how convenient for hosting guests.

 My second one was

-> "I need to IoT-ify this bad boy."
+> I need to IoT-ify this bad boy.

 Because apparently, I'm the kind of person who looks at perfectly functional furniture and thinks, "You know what this needs?
 An IP address."